Arnon Nampa: Resistant Citizen: 2014–2017

-On October 31, 2015, he was charged under the Public Assembly Act for using an amplifier without permission during an event recognizing the death of Nuamthong Praiwan.
+On 31 October 2015, he was charged under the Public Assembly Act for using an amplifier without permission during an event recognizing the death of Nuamthong Praiwan.
 He was fined 200 baht by Pol.
 Col Attawit Saisueb, Deputy Chief of Metropolitan Police Division One.

-On April 19 and 27, 2016, he and the Resistant Citizen group invited people to stand, literally, at the Victory Monument to protest military harassment against activists.
+On 19 and 27 April 2016, he and the Resistant Citizen group invited people to stand, literally, at the Victory Monument to protest military harassment against activists.
 He and 15 other activists were arrested for a Protesting Act violation on both days.
 In 2019, the court fined him 1,000 baht.

 Aside from his activism, he took on a lot of lèse-majesté cases that spiked in the year after the coup, such as the case of Pongsak Sriboonpeng, who was sentenced to 30 years in jail for posting insults to the monarchy.
 He was also a lawyer for Thanakorn Siripaiboon who was charged with infamous lèse-majesté related to the King's dog, 'Tongdaeng', and Siravich's mother, who was charged 15 years in prison for 'Ja' Facebook message reply.
 Thanet Anantawong, the Dao Din group, and Jatupat Boonpattararaksa were also his clients.

 In late 2017, continuing to work as a human rights activist, he communicated human rights stories on his Facebook account and eventually criticized the court for punishing his particular group of clients by restricting them from seeing each other.
 He said that the court had no right to order that.
-On December 5, he was charged with violating the Computer Crime Act and contempt of court by Lt.
+On 5 December, he was charged with violating the Computer Crime Act and contempt of court by Lt.
 Col. Supharat Kam-in.
 He denied all charges and said that it was politically motivated against exercising rights to freedom of expression.
 Human rights NGOs demanded the military junta stop strategic litigation against public participation (SLAPP suits).
 Front Line Defenders condemned the military junta for judicial harassment; they strongly believed it was linked to his work as a human rights lawyer and demanded the junta drop all charges against him.